A finite element method for the quasiclassical theory of superconductivity: Theory

 where $a_{j,i}$ are expansion coefficients or weights.
 The function values on the nodes then fully determine $a_{j,i}$ and by Eq.~\eqref{eq:GalerkinMethodFunctionExpression} the function everywhere in the individual cell.
-The test function $\phi$ used in Eq.~\eqref{eq:FullWeakForm_prelim} can be chosen to have the same form but with unit weights $a_{j,i} = 1$.
-We use a discontinuous Galerkin method which has been found to give better convergence for the transport equation and allows for higher mesh adaptability, see also the discussion in Ref.~\onlinecite{osti_4237082, Cockburn2000, Johnson2009Jan}.
 The main difference to a continuous Galerkin method is that the values of $a_{j,i}$ on nodes shared between neighboring cells are independent, the global function can thus be discontinuous across cell edges.
+Such a discontinuous Galerkin method has been found to give better convergence for the transport equations and allows for higher mesh adaptability, see also the discussion in Ref.~\onlinecite{osti_4237082, Cockburn2000, Johnson2009Jan}.